 And that was the moment she knew.
 Her heart said, “Yes, there is.”

-And the next day she got a phone call from a Fontbonne alum, asking “What new projects are you thinking about for next year?
+The next day she got a phone call from a Fontbonne alum, asking “What new projects are you thinking about for next year?
 I’d like to support you financially if you’ve got anything exciting planned.”